travelaudience/kubernetes-utils/cluster-upgrade/README.md

 # turn OFF autoscaling for a particular node pool
 gcloud container clusters update [CLUSTER_NAME] --no-enable-autoscaling --node-pool [POOL_NAME]
 ```
+* If the new nodes should be tainted, apply the taints before proceeding
 * run the script `./drain-nodes.sh -h`
 * use terraform to delete the old node
 * drain the default node pool and upgrade it to the same version as the master node.